inaimathi/cl-notebook/README.md

 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 	- Maybe a separate cell type?
 It would contain just a package name change the package context of all cells coming after it (this would keep you from having to declare a new package in each cell, while allowing you to have a notebook span multiple packages)
+	- Each book has a package (and system) named after it?

 ######## Front-end
 - Really REALLY missing s-expression-based navigation.
 Look into it.